CDL-Quantum/CohortProject_2022/Week3_Shor/Business_Application.md

 </p>

 <p align="center">
-<b>Cupboard</b> provides quantum secure encryption and analysis tools to protect your valuable porcelain.
+<b>Cupboard provides quantum secure encryption and analysis tools to protect your valuable porcelain.</b>

 Our SaaS enterprise solutions allow you to implement the most cutting-edge cyber-security infrastructure to build on top your business while being protected against malicious attacks.